g-plane/rize/README.md

 Rize is a high-level, fluent and chainable API provided library which let you use puppeteer simply.

+Additional Notes: "Rize" is pronounced like /ɾize/, not /raɪzɪ/.
+"Rize" is one of characters in [*Is the Order a Rabbit?*](https://en.wikipedia.org/wiki/Is_the_Order_a_Rabbit%3F).

 ## Installation

 You should install `puppeteer` at the same time.